openmanuscript/openmanuscript/README.md

 </p>

-As shown in the above diagram, the OpenManuscript format is used by any compliant editing tool in the day to day work, and when it's time to look at a final manuscript, share it as a specific document type (Word, PDF, etc.) or publish it as a final product (ebook, etc.), the writer uses another tool to create that product.
+As shown in the above diagram, the OpenManuscript format is used by any compliant editing tool (one that can save text-only files) in the day to day work, and when it's time to look at a final manuscript, share it as a specific document type (Word, PDF, etc.) or publish it as a final product (ebook, etc.), the writer uses another tool to create that product.